cjkaalund/datavisproj3/README.md

 * index1.html - Scatter12.html - original scatterplot for first submission
 * index2.html - Bubble1.html - modified the scatterplot to make a bubble chart, plotted delay against arrival time, presented to three reviewers
 * index3.html - Line1.html - converted the bubble chart to a line chart, changed the legend to make the chart more 'explanatory' and interesting
-* final_index.html - Line2.html - modified after feedback from one reviewer
+* final_index.html - Line3.html - changed chart title and axes label, modified after feedback from one reviewer and Udacity, added traffic volume chart to the bottom of the page

 #Feedback
 ##First reviewer - Sara - feedback on bubble chart